DeepakC27/Graph-integration/README.md

 # React Graphs integration

-WebApp serving a dashboard with 2pages displaying OHLC charts
+WebApp serving a dashboard with 2 pages displaying OHLC charts

 ### To get started